Student Score Reporting

 Smarter Balanced for ELA and Mathematics

 Final student scale scores represent the ability estimates for students.
-For Smarter Balanced Summative assessments, once the responses from the PT and CAT portions are merged for final scoring, the resulting ability estimates are based on the responses to the specific test items that a student answered, not the total number of items answered correctly.
+For Smarter Balanced Summative Assessments, once the responses from the CAT and PT portions are merged for final scoring, the resulting ability estimates are based on the responses to the specific test items that a student answered, not the total number of items answered correctly.
 Higher ability estimates are associated with students who correctly answer more difficult and more discriminating items; lower ability estimates are associated with students who correctly answer easier and less discriminating items.
 Two students can arrive at the same scale score by very different paths.
 This type of scoring is called “item pattern scoring.”

 Reporting Achievement

-CAASPP Smarter Balanced assessments in ELA and mathematics were scaled vertically, which means that scores between adjacent grade levels were linked through certain items that were common.
+CAASPP Smarter Balanced assessments for ELA and mathematics were scaled vertically, which means that scores between adjacent grade levels were linked through certain items that were common.
 This makes it possible to monitor students’ year-to-year progress in relation to the CCSS.

 Overall Achievement Levels